maelys-mcardle/snowflake/docs/language-reference.md

 Snowflake uses the concept of a **bank** to store a value.
 These values have a type, which can either be boolean, integer, floating point, string or array.

-Banks are numbered.
-The numbers don't have to follow one another, or be sequential.
-There can be gaps.
-Banks can also be given names with the `02` instruction.
-The interpreter will substitute the bank number for a name, if one is provided.
+Banks are refered to by a numeric identifier.
+The numbers must be positive, but don't have to follow one another, nor be sequential.
+There can be gaps between these numbers.
+Banks can also be given a string-based name with the `02` instruction.
+While the bank will be refered to by its numeric identifier in the code, the interpreter will substitute the bank number for a name when the code is displayed by the interpreter.
 Banks come into existence when they are refered to by an instruction.

 ### Labels

 Snowflake uses the concept of a **label** for jumping between different points in the code.

-Like banks, labels are numbered.
-The numbers don't have to follow one another, or be sequential.
-There can be gaps.
+Labels are refered to by a numeric identifier.
+The numbers must be positive, but don't have to follow one another, nor be sequential.
+There can be gaps between these numbers.
 Labels are defined with the `01` instruction.
-Labels can also be given names with the same instruction.
-The interpreter will substitute the bank number for a name, if one is provided.
+Labels can also be given a string-based name with the same instruction.
+While the label will be refered to by its numeric identifier in the code, the interpreter will substitute the label number for a name when the code is displayed by the interpreter

 ### Devices